 Except for these situations, avoid traveling with medical marijuana plants to minimize the chance of legal complications.

 Travel to different states for medical marijuana patients is difficult because they cannot legally bring their medical marijuana in most cases.
 Patients should note these guidelines:

 - States without medical marijuana laws can arrest patients under possession laws, even if the patient is registered in their home state.

 - Federal authorities can arrest patients under federal drug trafficking laws if medical marijuana crosses state lines.

 - In states that recognize medical marijuana cards issued by the patient’s home state (called reciprocity), the patient usually still needs to register in the state that they are visiting and acquire any medical marijuana needed there, rather than bringing it with them.

 - In the above situation if patients plan to bring their own medical marijuana, they should make sure that the states border one another so that they are not traveling through states where medical marijuana is illegal.

 Traveling by Ground vs. Flying with Medical Marijuana

 The safest mode of transportation for traveling patients is by car.
-Private bus and train companies may remove passengers at their own discretion who appear under the influence or are known to possess medical marijuana, even with a medical marijuana card or valid physician’s letter.
+Private bus, plane and train companies may remove passengers at their own discretion who appear under the influence or are known to possess medical marijuana, even with a medical marijuana card or valid physician’s letter.

 As for flying, airports and airplanes are federal jurisdictions, and patients can be detained and arrested when going through security.
 Federal authorities do not recognize the medical marijuana laws or cards of any state.
 There are some airports that are medical marijuana ‘friendly’ and allow patients with correct documents to board with the amount deemed necessary for personal consumption.